aydinschwa/Mastermind-AI/README.md

 # Mastermind-Solver

 This is a playable implementation of the code-cracking board game Mastermind.
+For a full explanation of this project, see this [writeup on Medium](https://medium.com/@aydinschwa/solving-mastermind-641411708d01).

 For the rules of Mastermind, see this [Wikihow article](https://www.wikihow.com/Play-Mastermind).
 This Mastermind board is different from the typical one since it has 5 holes and 5 colors, giving 3,125 possible combinations.
 The original Mastermind board has 4 holes and 6 colors, giving 1,296 possible combinations.
 I made this change since the physical Mastermind game I own has 5 holes and 5 colors.

 <p align="center">